Weazool/clauled/README.md

 4. Copy the token it prints to your terminal

 The token starts with `sk-ant-oat01-` and stays valid for a year.
 Copy it the moment you see it because it is not saved anywhere you can retrieve it from later.

-This requires again a Claude Pro, Max, Team, or Enterprise subscription!

 ## Setup